International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 The US, UK, Australia, and Canada are powerhouse markets for Oberlo users.

-But there are plenty more markets to target – especially if you have a good understanding of how international shipping works.
+But there are plenty more markets that facilitate fast shipping – especially if you have a good understanding of how international deliveries work.

 For example, Malaysia and the Philippines both account for more dropshipping sales than their populations would suggest.
 There could be lots of reasons for that.
 Both countries have large English-speaking populations and high Facebook penetration, so they speak ecommerce’s biggest language and are tech savvy.